rcsb/mmtf/spec.md

 *Required field*

-Type: `BinaryArray` that is interpreted as a `Uint8Array` representing ASCII characters.
+*Type*: `BinaryArray` that is interpreted as an `Uint8Array` representing ASCII characters.

-Decoding: Groups of four consecutive ASCII characters create the list of chain IDs.
+*Decoding*: Groups of four consecutive ASCII characters create the list of chain IDs.
 Note that the decoding here is optional, a decoding library may choose to pass the `Uint8Array` on for performance reasons.
-Nevertheless we describe the all the steps for complete decoding here as an illustration.
+Nevertheless we describe all the steps for complete decoding here as an illustration.

-Description: List of chain IDs.
+*Description*: List of chain IDs.
+The IDs here are used to reference the chains from other fields.

-Example:
+*Example*:

 Starting with the `BinaryArray`/`Uint8Array`